 Core Strategy Policy CS1 seeks to work proactively with developers through development proposals to improve the borough's sustainability.
 This is measured through an increase in the use of the pre-application process as a way of managing and shaping development proposals at the earliest opportunity.
-Within the last twelve months, the Council received 256 pre-application requests.
-Although this is a 31% decrease on the previous monitoring period (336), when compared to a total number of applications received, the number of pre-applications represents 24.1% of all application received within this monitoring period (compared to 24.6% within the last year).
-This therefore reflects a general decline in permissions submitted, rather than a decline in the use of the Council's pre-application service.
+Within the last twelve months, the Council received 234 pre-application requests.
+This is a 14.6% decrease in the number of pre-application requests received from the previous monitoring period (274).
+When compared to the total number of applications received, pre-applications represent 14.2% of all applications received within this monitoring period (compared to 19.3% within the previous year).
+The number of applications submitted in the year (1,651) is the highest since 2017, which may be the cause for the decline in percentage of pre-applications received.

 In order to ensure a presumption in favour of sustainable development, a performance indicator for Core Strategy Policy CS1 monitors decisions to be made in a timely manner.
-For this monitoring period, 92% of major developments and 85% of non-major developments were determined in a timely manner (respectively less than 13 weeks and less than 8 weeks).
+For this monitoring period, 81% of major developments and 86% of non-major developments were determined in a timely manner (respectively less than 13 weeks and less than 8 weeks).
 This is above both the Government and the Council targets and also above the national average.